GeorgeGray97/level5-portfolio/creating-your-agency-site/jobs-to-do-3.md

 ## Once you're happy with the final site

 Well done, you've got a site for us to look at.
-Let us know the URL of the site your group would like to submit for SP1.
+[Head over to the checklist before you submit](https://github.com/mmu-webdesign/level5-portfolio/blob/master/creating-your-agency-site/pre-launch-checklist.md).